 - Use images that appeal to your audience, such as bestsellers or multiple products.

-- Personalize ads to make them more relevant and get people’s attention.
+- Create personalized ads to make them more relevant and get people’s attention.

 - Use a clear call to action.